therealtoby1/Master/README.md

 First such equations are solved numerically (using python).
 The solution is a population model n(m,t).
 In the next step it is attempted to recreate the system dynamics using a model-based approach.
 This can be realized using **neural networks**, **DMD** or other Methods such as **Gaussian Processes**. the "real" DGL is then simply used for verification.

-Then it is attempted to design an Observer for the model, where sampled ouput data y is provided.
-Observers suitable for this task include **Unscented Kalman Filters** or **Moving Horizon Estimation**
+Then it is attempted to design an Observer for the model, where sampled output data y is provided.
+Observers suitable for this task include **Unscented /Extended Kalman Filters** or **Moving Horizon Estimation**

+Since Training the models may take some time, i will provide the saved models too. i name them according to their layer setup, e.g.  if there is a "2x64x64x2" in the filename this would indicate that to load this model you would need an input vector of dim2, and it gets passed through 2 hidden layers of size 64 and output a vector (or tensor) of size 2 again.

 The 04/07/2025 marks the start of my Master Thesis.
 Therefore i will write weekly summaries: